oroinc/documentation/backend/setup/upgrade-source-code.rst

 You can use the ``oro/upgrade-toolkit`` package to automatically migrate a significant portion of the PHP code.

-It's important to note that the tool handles most PHP changes but does not upgrade YAML, Twig, JS, or SCSS.
+It is important to note that the tool handles most PHP changes but does not upgrade YAML, Twig, JS, or SCSS.
 However, you can skip the frontend assets upgrade if you've used the theme dump as described earlier.
 Back-office customization and changes to YAML files should be processed manually.